 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

-After my malaise trip from summer 2006 to the northeastern tip of Borneo (Sipadan Island), I feel the urge to return to soak my palms in the sea of Celebes.
+After my Malaysian escapade in the summer of 2006 to the northeastern tip of Borneo (Sipadan Island), I feel like dipping my flippers in the Celebes Sea again.
 A little further east, this time: on the Indonesian island of Sulawesi.
-By targeting specifically North Sulawesi.
+Aiming precisely at North Sulawesi.

-The area is renowned for its exceptional dive sites.
+The area is known for its exceptional diving sites.
 To the west, the island of Bunaken and its archipelago, which form a protected maritime park; to the east, the Strait of Lembeh; North, Bangka island, and much more offshore, Gangga island.

-I browse websites for information and Sulawesi North is clearly worth the detour.
-But the south of the island too!
-There are fantastic trips to do in the countryside and rice fields around Rantepao, the land of the people Toraja…
+I browse the websites in search of information and North Sulawesi is obviously worth a visit.
+But so is the south of the island!
+There are fantastic excursions to make in the countryside and the rice fields around Rantepao, country of the people Toraja…

-For the time being, it's time for a dream, while waiting for the July holidays.
-Dreams before departure are also part of the trip!
+For the moment, let's dream, while waiting for the July vacations.
+The dreams before the departure are also part of the trip!